shivamriya1803/bulk_watermark/README.md

 # bulk_watermark
- A React JS Project with Ionic Frame work for applying watermaker to all the available images in a folder
+ A React JS Project with Ionic Frame work for applying watermaker to all the selected images and downloads it with a .zip folder